Etta C. Gravely: Career

 Gravely has held several leadership positions in the Central North Carolina Section of the American Chemical Society and served on the Women Chemists Committee of the American Chemical Society for ten years.

 In 2017 she was inducted as American Chemical Society Fellow, "for 50 years of contributing to innovative chemistry pedagogy for precollege and college students."

 Personal life

 Etta Gravely married Clinton Eugene Gravely, an architect, in 1960.
 They had four children.
 Her son Clinton Jr. died of leukemia in 1976 at age 11.
-She is an member of the Shiloh Baptist Church and chaired the Deaconess board for 27 years.
+She is a member of the Shiloh Baptist Church and chaired the Deaconess board for 27 years.